 Chlorophyll concentrations were tested as an indicator of plant production, primarily algae in the water column.
-Over the testing history, the results increased steadily, matching the increase of total phosphorus.
-This showed that phosphorus, not nitrate, is the limiting growth factor.
+Over the testing history, the results increased steadily, which is expected with invasive plants in the lake, such as Eurasian Milfoil.
 This reinforces the urgency for responsible land management in the watershed to prevent additional phosphorus from entering the lake.